Travelers are spoilt for choice in Romania.

 Road conditions in Romania aren't great, and traffic laws are strict.
 Find out how to stay safe while driving in Romania.

-Crimes against tourists is a problem in Romania, from thieves to scammers, this is what you need to know before you go.
+Petty crime occurs in Romania, from thieves to scammers, this is what you need to know before you go.